Responding to Deadly Texas Flooding

 “Texans have experienced devastating disasters in the past decade, like the 2021 winter storm and Hurricane Harvey, and our heart goes out to them as they face tragedy once again,” said Race Hodges, Program Officer, Episcopal Relief & Development.
 “We worked with our local partners through each of these major events to provide comfort and safety to many people.
 And we will continue to do so.”

 Please pray for the communities affected by the Texas flash flooding.
-Donations to the US Disaster Fund will help our local partners respond to the emerging needs caused by this disaster.
+Donations will help our local partners respond to the emerging needs caused by this disaster.

 For over 80 years, Episcopal Relief & Development has worked with an extensive network of faith and community partners to advance lasting change in communities affected by injustice, poverty, disaster and climate change.
 Inspired by our faith, we reach over three million people each year by focusing on four interconnected priorities: nurturing the potential of caregivers and young children, reducing violence against women and girls, strengthening communities’ resilience to climate change and facilitating humanitarian response to disasters.
 Together with our partners, we leverage what’s working well to drive impact, learning and sustainability.
 Together, we create lasting change.
 Join us: www.episcopalrelief.org/sign-up